Gyrokinetic Field Theory as a Gauge Transform or: gyrokinetic theory without Lie transforms: Other Choices for Phase Space Coordinates

 \subsection{conventional representation}

 The conventional representation uses $\vpl$ as the $z$-coordinate.
-In the electrostatic case, this is the same as using $p_z$ as above since the only difference is the factor of $m$ which is normalised away.
-If we go back to using $\bunit$ instead of $R\grad\varphi$ for a moment, we find that with
+In the electrostatic case, this is the same as using $\zpl$ as above since the only difference is the factor of $m$ which is normalised away.
+Starting with

 we obtain